For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 7. Communication

-8. Critical thinking
+8. Critical Thinking

-9. Business acumen
+9. Business Acumen

-10. Continuous learning
+10. Continuous Learning

-In conclusion, data analysts in 2023 will need to have a diverse skill set that includes technical, business, and soft skills.
+In conclusion, data analysts in coming times will need to have a diverse skill set that includes technical, business, and soft skills.
 They should be proficient in data visualization, programming, statistics, data modeling, and data cleaning and preparation.
 In addition, they should have strong communication, critical thinking, and business acumen skills.

 Finally, they should be committed to continuous learning and staying up-to-date with new tools and technologies.
 By developing these skills, data analysts can add value to their organizations and stay competitive in the job market.